Romanthony

 Related e |

-Romanthony (born Anthony Wayne Moore) is an American disc jockey, producer, and singer.
-He is best known for his work with French duo Daft Punk (he provided the vocals for '"One More Time" and "Too Long" on their Discovery album).
-His stage name comes from his first name, Anthony, combined with his favourite book of the Bible, Romans.
+Romanthony (born Anthony Wayne Moore; September 5, 1967 – May 7, 2013) He was best known for his work with French duo Daft Punk (he provided the vocals for "One More Time" and "Too Long" on their Discovery album).

-Romanthony's work crosses several genres including house, R&B and Hip hop.
-Tracks like "Hold On" make extensive use of sampling with a distinctly soulful house feel, while the later "Bring U Up" utilises a James Brown style breakbeat.
+Romanthony's work crossed several genres including house, R&B and hip hop.
+Tracks like "Hold On" make extensive use of sampling with a distinctly soulful house feel, while the later "Bring U Up" uses a James Brown-style breakbeat.

-Romanthony has appeared on Black Male Records (his own label), Roulé, Azuli, Play It Again Sam (PIAS) and Glasgow Underground.
+Romanthony appeared on Black Male Records (his own label), Roulé, Dim Mak Records, Azuli, Play It Again Sam Template:Small, Compuphonic and Glasgow Underground Recordings.

 Discography